cjsforks/supporter/docs/vision.md

 Biblefed.org vision
 ===

-**Maxwell's demon**  is a thought experiment which "shows that the Second Law of Thermodynamics has only a statistical certainty."
+**Maxwell's demon**  is a thought experiment showng "that the Second Law of Thermodynamics has only a statistical certainty."
 [1]

 The demon is a doorman.
 The demon is discerning.
 The demon decreases disorder.